luccast/Camelottie/README.md

 # Camelottie

 A Node.js script for batch image optimization that resizes and compresses PNG files with impressive results.
+It creates Lottie animations from optimized files.

 ## 🚀 Features